mroderick/PubSubJS/README.md

 ## Testing

-The tests are done using ['JsTestDriver'](http://code.google.com/p/js-test-driver/), provided are a couple of scripts to get you running (if you're on a unix based system and have Java installed).
+The tests are done using [JsTestDriver](http://code.google.com/p/js-test-driver/) and the excellent [Sinon.JS](http://cjohansen.no/sinon/).

+Provided are a couple of scripts to get you running (if you're on a unix based system and have Java installed).

 * cd into `test`
 * start the server by running `test/start-server.sh`
-* connect a couple of browsers to ['http://localhost:9876'](http://localhost:9876)
+* connect a couple of browsers to [http://localhost:9876](http://localhost:9876)
 * run the test suite by running `test/run-tests.sh`